dmitry-ivanov/laravel-helper-functions/README.md

 #### `backtrace_as_string()`

-Return backtrace without arguments as a string:
+Get backtrace without arguments as a string:

 ```php
 $backtrace = backtrace_as_string();